 Marne Harvich-Chergi is one of the founding board members of the CCHS Foundation.
 Her daughter Cassidy coded at birth and remained in the NICU until her diagnosis three months later.
 Marne is the President of Duval Tile and Decorating and handles all aspects of small business ownership.
 Her background includes studies in accounting, interior design and digital media at Florida State and University of Florida.

 Rebecca Martine has served as the Co-Chair of the CCHS Foundation since its inception in 2014.
+In 2019 she joined the Executive Board as Vice President.
 Her youngest son, Luke, was diagnosed with CCHS shortly after birth in 2012.
 Professionally, Rebecca is a Psychiatric/Mental Health Clinical Nurse Specialist who has specialized in Parkinson’s disease for over 15 years.
 Her area of expertise centers on disease education, outreach, and networking.
 Rebecca lives in Cherry Hill, NJ with her husband and three sons.

 Nico Meyering was diagnosed at birth with CCHS.
 After completing graduate coursework at Binghamton University, Nico spent two years with national service programs, where he worked with small nonprofits to improve their social media outreach, marketing efforts, and development.
 Within the CCHS Family Network, Nico focuses on new and international family assistance, social media outreach, and organizational development.
 An avid comic book collector, Nico donated most of his collection to his hometown library in 2016.
 After living in San Francisco, CA, Binghamton, NY, and Denton, TX, Nico lives in Albany, NY with his partner Brittany and their two cats.